-The material on Paunaka has been very scarce up to now.
-Some small word lists have been compiled in the 18th, 19th and 20th centuries, but the focus of travelers and researchers in this region has rather been on Bésɨro for the last 300 years.
+The material on Paunaka has been very scarce until the beginning of the documentation project.
+Some small word lists have been compiled in the 18th, 19th and 20th centuries, but the focus of travellers and researchers in this region has rather been on Bésɨro for the last 300 years.
 Paunaka was thought to be extinct until Lucrecia Villafañe met some speakers in 2005.

 The archive contains all information found on Paunaka prior to the PDP and the material collected and produced by the members of the PDP between 2011 and 2013.
 It includes audio and video recordings, transcriptions and analyses, lexicographic materials, photos, and the language material produced for the Paunaka community.
 In addition, some material on the languages Paiconeca, Napeka, and Kitemoka can be found here.

-- video and audio recordings in Paunaka mainly made by Danielsen and Terhart during the PDP
+• video and audio recordings in Paunaka mainly made by Danielsen and Terhart during the PDP and later

 Topics range from the history of the Paunaka people to narratives, personal narratives and small talk between a speaker and the researcher(s).